GUE-CYBER-LIMITED/digital-skills-for-marketing/04_tools_and_platforms/intro_to_google_tools.md

 **Goal**: Explore Google Sheets.
 **Steps (Windows)**:
 1. Open a browser and go to `sheets.google.com`.
-2. Create a new spreadsheet and add simple data (e.g., “Item: Coffee, Cost: $5”).
+2. Create a new spreadsheet and add simple data (e.g., "Item: Coffee, Cost: $5").
 3. Use the SUM function (e.g., `=SUM(B1:B2)`) to add two costs.
 4. Write down:
    - The data and function result.
-   - How Sheets helps (e.g., “Calculates totals”).
+   - How Sheets helps (e.g., "Calculates totals").
 **Steps (Android)**:
 1. Open the **Google Sheets** app or a browser.
 2. Create a spreadsheet with data and a SUM function.